jjung11111/di-2019/3.mapping-quantities/process/README.md

 Sketch2
 I have looked up what if Nuclear weapon test would changed into something positive.
 I initially looked up how much moeny each countries spend for tests and compare with nuclear plant.
 But I could not find actual money for building nuclear plants.
 I am trying to compare nuclear tests with how much NYC uses electrocity per hour.

+SVG file
+I have came up with idea that even if total number of Nuclear stockfiles are dropping, number of nuclear states are increasing.